December 21, 2024

 4. Exploiting Software Vulnerabilities

-• Zero-Day Exploits: They use zero-day exploits—previously unknown vulnerabilities in software—to access to systems before they can be patched by the developers.
+• Zero-Day Exploits: They use zero-day exploits—previously unknown vulnerabilities in software—to gain access to systems before they can be patched by the developers.

 • Exploiting Known Vulnerabilities: In cases where systems have not been updated, they exploit known vulnerabilities to gain entry.
 This highlights the importance of regular software updates and patches.